 Service Organization Controls (SOC) reports, known as SOC 1, SOC 2 or SOC 3, are frameworks established by the American Institute of Certified Public Accountants (AICPA) for reporting on internal controls implemented within an organisation.
 Dropbox has validated its systems, applications, people and processes through a series of audits by an independent third party, Ernst & Young LLP.

-The SOC 3 assurance report covers all five Trust Service Principles of Security, Confidentiality, Processing Integrity, Availability and Privacy (TSP Section 100).
+The SOC 3 assurance report covers all five Trust Criteria for Security, Availability, Processing Integrity, Confidentiality and Privacy (TSP Section 100).
 The Dropbox general-use report is an executive summary of the SOC 2 report and includes the independent third-party auditor’s opinion on the effective design and operation of our controls.
 View the Dropbox Business and Dropbox Education SOC 3 examination.

 The SOC 1 report provides specific assurances for customers who determine that Dropbox Business or Dropbox Education is a key element of their internal controls over financial reporting (ICFR) program.
 These specific assurances are primarily used for our customers’ Sarbanes-Oxley (SOX) compliance.
 The independent third-party audit is conducted in accordance with the Statement on Standards for Attestation Engagements No. 18 (SSAE 18) and the International Standard on Assurance Engagements No. 3402 (ISAE 3402).
 These standards have replaced the deprecated Statement on Standards for Attestation Engagement No.16 (SSAE 16) and Statement on Auditing Standards No. 70 (SAS 70).
 The SOC 1 examination for Dropbox Business and Dropbox Education is available upon request through our sales team or (for existing Dropbox Business customers) support.

-The CSA Security, Trust & Assurance Registry (STAR) is a free, publicly accessible registry that offers a security assurance programme for cloud services, thereby helping users assess the security posture of cloud providers they currently use or are considering contracting with.
+The CSA Security, Trust, Assurance and Risk (STAR) Registry is a free, publicly-accessible registry that offers a security assurance program for cloud services, thereby helping users assess the security posture of cloud providers they currently use or are considering contracting with.

 Dropbox Business and Dropbox Education have received both the CSA STAR Level 2 Certification and Level 2 Attestation.
-CSA STAR Level 2 requires a third-party independent assessment of our security controls by EY CertifyPoint (for Certification) and Ernst & Young LLP (for Attestation), based on the requirements of ISO 27001, SOC 2 Trust Service Principles and the CSA Cloud Controls Matrix (CCM) v.3.0.1.
-Dropbox has also completed the CSA STAR Level 1 Self-Assessment for Dropbox Business and Dropbox Education.
-The Self-Assessment is a rigorous survey based on CSA’s Consensus Assessments Initiative Questionnaire (CAIQ), which aligns with the CCM, and provides answers to almost 300 questions a cloud customer or a cloud security auditor may wish to ask.
-View our CSA STAR Level 1 and Level 2 Certification and Attestation on the CSA website.
+CSA STAR Level 2 requires a third-party independent assessment of our security controls by EY CertifyPoint (for Certification) and Ernst & Young LLP (for Attestation), based on the requirements of ISO 27001, SOC 2 Trust Service Criteria, and the CSA Cloud Controls Matrix (CCM) v3.0.1.
+View our CSA STAR Level 2 Certification and Attestation on the CSA website.

 Dropbox will sign business associate agreements (BAAs) with Dropbox Business or Dropbox Education customers who require them in order to comply with the Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH).
 Please see our “Getting started with HIPAA” guide and Help Centre article for more detailed information.